-Delegates can book for the below mentioned conference social events, Canapes at the Cavern and Ferry ‘Cross the Mersey, at the same time as booking a conference place.
-Tickets for the free Crazywise film screening can be made via the link below.
+Delegates can book for the conference social events, Canapes at the Cavern and Ferry ‘Cross the Mersey, at the same time as registering for the conference.
+Tickets for both events will remain on sale during the conference (until capacity has been reached).

 1. Social Evening on Thursday 31st August “Canapes at the Cavern Club”

 Liverpool's famous Cavern Club at.
 The Cavern Club has become one of the most famous music venues in Britain as the club that launched The Beatles.
 They played there almost 300 times between 1961 and 1963.

 2. Evening aboard the “Ferry ‘Cross the Mersey” on Friday 1st September (ticket price includes food)